 Why I don't use the term Doula

 I believe strongly in the power of words.
 I believe in the importance of lineage and history.
 I try to do my research, I have an open mind, and I am constantly adapting.
 When I first heard the word doula, I was told it means birth servant- it was told to me with a flattering spin, after all we are serving mothers during birth.
 However while researching the history of doulas, I discovered that the term in origin was actually quite offensive.
-It comes from Greek history, a term that was used in a derogative nasty way, to describe female birth slaves.
+It partially comes from a time in Greek history, as a term that was used in a derogative nasty way, to describe female birth slaves.
+To diminish the value of birth work and women.
 While I totally understand how words adapt over time, and that the word doula is commonly accepted and cherished, I have to be true and honor where it came from too.
+Even besides this reason, the term never seemed to fit the way I serve, the way I work, or the vibe I hold.
 I choose not to use this word for myself, unless it is in terms of clarifying with medical personal the role I play in the birth team.
 I also FULLY respect and honor others who choose to call themselves doula, and acknowledge that the only true limitations of any label are self created.
 In my own heart, doula just wasn't right for me.

 Sometimes, Doulas also must operate within a certain scope.

 I offer so much more within my practice and service.
 I wanted a term that would encompass all of who I am, and be flexible enough to expand with me as I gain skills and knowledge in the future.
 I have heard it said, while doula is a profession- Birthkeeper is a calling.